Sulphite05/MyDSANotes/DynamicProgramming/notes.md

-> _Those who can't remember the past are condemned to repeat it_
+> _Those who can't remember the past are condemned to repeat it._
 # Dynamic Programming ft Aditya Verma
 DP is enhanced recursion.
 Period.